 Far from it.
-While retirees account for about 71 percent of the people receiving Social Security benefits, Social Security also makes payments to:
+While retirees account for more than 73 percent of the people receiving Social Security benefits, the Social Security Administration (SSA) also makes payments to:

-- More than 3 million spouses, former spouses and dependent children of retirees.
+- More than 2.7 million spouses, former spouses and dependent children of retirees.

-Here are a few more key Social Security stats as of November 2020:
+Here are a few more key Social Security stats as of October 2022:

 - Some 65.8 million people are drawing retirement, disability, family or survivor benefits totaling $102.2 billion a month.